Private Equity

 Most private equity transactions follow a lifecycle similar to venture capital firms—they source deals, conduct the due diligence process, come up with a valuation, negotiate final terms, invest, support the business, and eventually execute their exit strategy.

-These potential investments usually have proven business models, established management teams, customer relationships, and more financial information than early-stage companies.
+These potential investments usually have proven business models, established management teams, customer base relationships, and more financial information than early-stage companies.
 As a result, their due diligence process tends to be longer and more complex.

 The private equity due diligence process typically involves the following steps: